• Enter the number “911” in the “To” field (do not enter with dashes)

 • Be prepared to answer questions and follow instruction from the 911 call taker

-• Text in simple words; do not use abbreviations, slangs or emoji’s.
+• Text in simple words; do not use abbreviations, slang or emoji’s.

 • Keep text message brief and concise.